 Mr. Lorson earned his bachelor’s degree in Aviation Technology and Flight from LeTourneau University in Longview, Texas where he graduated Summa Cum Laude.

-Phil joined the Dynamic Aviation team in 2011 as Director of Engineering, and since that time, he has served in a number of leadership roles in the organization, most recently as the Vice President of Program Management.
+Phil joined the Dynamic Aviation team in 2011 as Director of Engineering, and since that time, he has served in a number of leadership roles in the organization, most recently as the Vice President of Business Development.
 Prior to joining Dynamic Aviation, Phil spent over 30 years in leadership roles at Cessna Aircraft and Hawker Beechcraft.
 He also served with the Oklahoma Army National Guard.

-Phil is passionate about being active in the local community and currently serves on the Executive Advisory Committee for the College of Engineering and Sciences at James Madison University in Harrisonburg.
+Phil is passionate about being active in the local community and currently serves on the Executive Advisory Committee for the College of Integrated Science and Engineering at James Madison University.
 He has previously served on the boards and advisory councils of multiple non-profit and civic organizations.

 Phil earned a Bachelor of Science degree in Manufacturing Technology from Southwestern College in Winfield, Kansas, and is a graduate of the General Management Program at Harvard Business School.